25/11/2014 by Allan Delsaut, Denture Specialist

 - Methodically chew on both sides at once until it can be swallowed.
 Gradually, this process will become natural and rarely will anyone be aware of your denture limitations - unless you call attention to them yourself.

-Having dentures doesn't is no excuse for bad nutrition.
-It's important to to maintain a proper diet and fluid balance which is important to your overall general health.
+Having dentures is no excuse for bad nutrition.
+It's important to maintain a proper diet and fluid balance which is important to your overall general health.
 Over-indulging in foods with high carbohydrates – such as diet pop, aren't a good idea anyway so simply avoid them.
-Lots of fruits and water (at least 2 quarts per day) is good a idea.
+Lots of fruits and water (at least 2 quarts per day) is a good idea.